 More specifically, the program starts by collecting data on streamflows, fisheries, land and water use, and hydrologic conditions, then it uses that data to identify areas where streamflows can be increased.
 We’ll reach out to landowners in those areas and develop relationships with them, learning about their needs and identifying project opportunities.

 At that point, in concert with the landowners, Sonoma Ecology Center and its partners will be able to design, fund, and construct voluntary projects that improve streamflows and water security for fish and people.
 These projects are low-impact, free to the landowner, and will make our streams and creeks stronger.

 How to Get Involved

-Please let us know if you are a landlord interested in talking about a potential project on your property.
+Please let us know if you are a landowner interested in talking about a potential project on your property.
 Our expertise will help you get ahead of groundwater regulations and better understand your water rights and responsibilities.
-Landlords may contact Melissa Roberts, Sonoma Ecology Center watershed science technician, at 707-996-0712, ext.
+Landowners may contact Melissa Roberts, Sonoma Ecology Center watershed science technician, at 707-996-0712, ext.
 123, or at email@example.com.